dps923/winter2020/graded-work/assign4-professor.md

 ### Meal add workflow

 Above, you used the built-in template method to add a new meal (and a few food consumed items) programmatically.
-In this section, we will code the actual workflow.
+In this section, we will code the actual "add item" workflows.

 Adding a meal will be done incrementally:
 * The "add item" pattern will be implemented